 Fit this Screw/Insert assembly through one side of the joint, then add two Washers between the finger parts:

 Fit the other side of the joint back into place, over the Brass Insert and Washers:

 Tighten a second Screw Bolt into the other end of the Brass Insert to secure the parts together.

 An Allen Key Tool is supplied with the kit to use here.
-This mod is designed to lock the joints into place.
-If you move them, they will either quickly tighten or loosen completely.
 Keep this tool with the model as you will need it to re-pose the hand going forward.